AdilNouiri/AdilNouiri/README.md

  I'm <code>**Adil Nouiri**</code>, a passionate of development and coding

- To get a lot of skills for reaching all my goals i'm currently studying at Epitech
+ To reach all my goals, I’m currently studying at Epitech to develop a wide range of skills.
- Since only this year but I'm growing and collecting data with each passing day
+ Every day, I grow and collect valuable experience and knowledge

 **Languages and tools :**